-More than half a million people live as internal refugees in their own country, and 3 million Afghans are still refugees in neighboring countries, despite extensive repatriation.
+More than half a million people live as internal refugees in their own country, and 3 million Afghans are still refugees in neighbouring countries, despite extensive repatriation.
 Afghan people are today one of the largest refugee population in the world and the largest group of asylum seekers in the West.

 Humanitarian assistance to Afghanistan is need-based and in line with Sida's overall strategy for humanitarian assistance.
-Need-based aid means that aid is channeled to the population groups most in need of help.
+Need-based aid means that aid is channelled to the population groups most in need of help.
 Swedish humanitarian assistance in Afghanistan currently focuses on protection, assistance to internally displaced persons and to returning refugees, but also to especially vulnerable groups, such as women and children.

-The majority of the Swedish humanitarian assistance is channeled through the UN-led joint donor fund "Common Humanitarian Fund," which supports key humanitarian priorities in the country’s Strategic Response Plan.
-The fund channels support to both UN agencies and individual humanitarian organisations and is designed to provide early and rapid funding, enhanced planning and coordination, as well as channeling funds to the most urgent needs.
+The majority of the Swedish humanitarian assistance is channelled through the UN-led joint donor fund "Common Humanitarian Fund," which supports key humanitarian priorities in the country’s Strategic Response Plan.
+The fund channels support to both UN agencies and individual humanitarian organisations and is designed to provide early and rapid funding, enhanced planning and coordination, as well as channelling funds to the most urgent needs.
 Sida is also part of the fund's advisory board.

 Sida also gives direct support to Swedish and international organisations operating in Afghanistan.